Meet Our Therapists

 Julia believes the positive mental, physical and psychological effects of horseback riding and activities around horses.
 Children can learn responsibility, self confidence, success and social skills during the therapy sessions.

-disabilities, hyperactivity, behavioral and sensory perception (see, hear, speak) problems.
+disabilities, hyperactivity, behavioral and sensory perception issues.